-- A section on suggestions for organizing and structuring your course. - Sample syllabi and course outlines. - A set of lecture notes on each chapter. - Answers to the chapter-end Assurance of Learning Exercises. - A copy of the test bank. - Discussion questions and suggested answers for the readings.
+- A section on suggestions for organizing and structuring your course. - Sample syllabi and course outlines. - A set of lecture notes on each chapter. - Answers to the chapter-end Assurance of Learning Exercises. - A copy of the test bank. - A comprehensive case teaching note for each of the 31 cases.
+These teaching notes are filled with suggestions for using the case effectively, have very thorough, analysis-based answers to the suggested assignment questions for the case, and contain an epilogue detailing any important developments since the case was written.

 Test Bank and EZ Test Online There is a test bank containing over 900 multiple-choice questions and short-answer/essay questions.
-It has been tagged with

-AACSB and Bloom's Taxonomy criteria.
+It has been tagged with AACSB and Bloom's Taxonomy criteria.
 All of the test bank questions are also accessible within a computerized test bank powered by McGraw-Hill's flexible electronic testing program, EZ Test Online (www.eztestonline.com).
 Using EZ Test Online allows you to create paper and online tests or quizzes.
 With EZ Test Online, instructors can select questions from multiple McGraw-Hill test banks or author their own and then either print the test for paper distribution or give it online.